 - Chemistry 121 Custom Lab Manual, Cengage Learning, ISBN: 978-1-305-01125-0.
 Available ONLY at CSI bookstore.
 DO NOT rent the lab manual online because you are required to use the original data sheets and post lab pages from the lab manual in the lab.
-Photo copies are not accepted. - CSI Handout.
-Will be available on Blackboard. - CUNY Blackboard Access - Scientific calculator with logarithmic function
+Photo copies are not accepted.
+Online book order link: - https://csi.textbookx.com/institutional/index.php - CSI Handout.
+Will be available on Blackboard. - CUNY Blackboard Access - Scientific calculator with logarithm function - Lab safety goggles (see Safety Handout)